Stem Cell Transplant for Multiple Myeloma and bone cancer

 Traditional treatments for Multiple Myeloma

-There are nine main types of treatment for a patient with multiple myeloma.
-The options depend on several factors, including the age of diagnosis, if the condition has relapsed, the patient’s age and overall health.
+There are nine main types of treatment for multiple myeloma.
+The options depend on several factors, including the age of diagnosis, whether the condition has relapsed, the patient’s age, and overall health.

 • Newly developed cancer medications – There are currently several (non-chemotherapy) based medications developed recently for treating multiple myeloma.
 These cancer medications may be good options for recently diagnosed patients and those who have relapsed.
 Usually, these medications are combined with steroid medications (dexamethasone) or standard chemotherapy agents.

-• Proteasome inhibitors – The proteasome is responsible for breaking down proteins in cells and is very active in multiple myeloma cells due to the excess protein produced.
-Proteasome inhibitors help to block the action of protein build, so these cells die.
+• Proteasome inhibitors – The proteasome breaks down proteins in cells and is very active in multiple myeloma cells due to the excess protein produced.
+Proteasome inhibitors help block the action of protein buildup, leading to cell death.
 The Proteasome inhibitors can include Velcade (bortezomib), Kyprolis (carfilzomib), and Ninlaro (ixazomib).
-Usually, Velcade is given subcutaneously (under the skin), Kyprolis is given via IV, and Ninlaro is generally taken as oral pills.
-The side effects of these Proteasome inhibitors can include nerve damage and a higher risk of developing infections.
+Usually, Velcade is given subcutaneously (under the skin), Kyprolis is given by IV infusion, and Ninlaro is generally taken as an oral pill.
+The side effects of these Proteasome inhibitors can include nerve damage and an increased risk of infections.
 If Velcade is given via IV, it can result in a much higher risk of developing nerve damage (neuropathy), so it is often not preferred.

-• Monoclonal antibodies – Monoclonal antibodies “MA” are considered purified proteins that are used to target specific groups of cells in the body.
+• Monoclonal antibodies – Monoclonal antibodies (MA) are purified proteins used to target specific cell types in the body.
 Monoclonal antibodies can treat myeloma by targeting the surface antigens of the cancer cells.
-There are several types of monoclonal antibodies currently available for use in the treatment of multiple myeloma.
-The most often used Monoclonal antibodies used today include Darzalex (daratumumab), Empliciti (elotuzumab), Sarclisa (isatuximab – isatuximab-irfc), and Blenrep (belantamab mafodotin).
-All Monoclonal antibodies are given intravenously, while Darzalex can be given subcutaneously also.
-Belantamab mafodotin is another antibody linked to chemotherapy, which is known to cause damage to the cornea of the eyes and, therefore, no longer recommended for most cases.
+Several types of monoclonal antibodies are currently available for use in the treatment of multiple myeloma.
+The most commonly used Monoclonal antibodies today include Darzalex (daratumumab), Empliciti (elotuzumab), Sarclisa (siltuximab-erfc), and Blenrep (Belantamab mafodotin).
+All monoclonal antibodies are given intravenously, while Darzalex can be given subcutaneously.
+Belantamab mandolin is another antibody linked to chemotherapy, known to cause damage to the cornea of the eyes and, therefore, no longer recommended for most cases.

 Multiple-Myeloma-therapy-overview

-• Nuclear export inhibitor – Nuclear export machinery inside a cell transfers proteins out of the cell nucleus.
-Xpovio (Selinexor) is a new medication that can block this action so that the proteins build up, causing the cells to die.
+• Nuclear export inhibitor – Nuclear export machinery inside a cell transfers proteins from the cell nucleus.
+Xpovio (Selinexor) is a new medication that can block this action, preventing the proteins from building up and causing the cells to die.
 Xpovio can also be used in the treatment of multiple relapsed multiple myeloma.

-• Chemotherapy – Chemotherapy cancer treatments refer to the use of certain medicines that can slow down or stop the prolifereation of cancer cells.
+• Chemotherapy – Cancer treatments that use certain medicines to slow or stop the growth of cancer cells.
 For most patients, chemotherapy can help partially control multiple myeloma, and for some patients, traditional chemotherapy can lead to complete remission of Multiple Myeloma.
 Chemotherapy medications most often used for patients with multiple myeloma include Alkeran (melphalan), Cytoxan (cyclophosphamide), Adriamycin (doxorubicin), and Doxil (liposomal doxorubicin)).

-• Stem cell transplants – Stem cell transplants can be done using the patient’s stem cells (autologous) or stem cells donated from a relative or matched donor (allogeneic).
-In cases of multiple myeloma, most stem cell transplants have been shown to control the spread, prevent relapse and prolong life.
-Modified stem cells can be used as part of the initial intervention (newly diagnosed) or in case of relapse.
+• Stem cell transplants – Stem cell transplants can be performed using the patient’s stem cells (autologous) or stem cells donated by a relative or a matched donor (allogeneic).
+In cases of multiple myeloma, most stem cell transplants have been shown to control the spread, prevent relapse, and prolong life.
+Modified stem cells can be used as part of the initial intervention (for newly diagnosed patients) or in the case of relapse.
 For some patients, more than one stem cell transplant session may be needed to control the growth of the disease adequately.
 Stem cell therapy for patients with multiple myeloma is generally a much safer option than chemotherapy, with significantly fewer side effects.

-• Corticosteroids – Corticosteroids (steropids) are anti-inflammatory medications.
-Corticosteroids used in the treatment of Multiple Myeloma include prednisone & dexamethasone.
+• Corticosteroids—Corticosteroids (steroids) are anti-inflammatory medications.
+Prednisone and dexamethasone are two commonly used corticosteroids in the treatment of Multiple Myeloma.

 • “CAR-T” cell therapyCAR-T cell therapy is another type of cell immunotherapy that can be effective in patients with refractory or multiple myeloma.
-CAR-T cell therapy requires genetically modifying cells taken from a patient’s immune system; this vector allows the modified cells to directly target the cancer cells without being seen as foreign.
+It requires genetically modifying cells taken from a patient’s immune system; this vector enables the modified cells to directly target cancer cells without being recognized as foreign.
 Gene therapy is also currently being used in clinical trials.

 Treating Complications from Multiple Myeloma

 • Loss or impaired renal function — Nearly 50% of patients with multiple myeloma report having impaired kidney function or development of lupus, diabetic nephropathy & kidney disease.
-Treatment for kidney failure can include Renal stem cell transplants, hemodialysis or peritoneal dialysis, prednisone and allopurinol for patients with PKD along with medication to lower uric acid.
-This waste product occurs after increased turnover of cancer cells resulting in damage to the renal system.
-Patients are encouraged to stay hydrated enough to produce about three litres of urine daily.
-Patients should also avoid using any NSAIDs such as Motrin, Advil or Aleve as they can cause worsening of kidney function.
+Treatment for kidney failure can include Renal stem cell transplants, hemodialysis or peritoneal dialysis, prednisone, and allopurinol for patients with PKD, along with medication to lower uric acid.
+This waste product is produced when cancer cell turnover increases, damaging the renal system.
+Patients are encouraged to stay well hydrated to produce about 3 liters of urine daily.
+Patients should also avoid using any NSAIDs such as Motrin, Advil, or Aleve, as they can cause worsening of kidney function.

-• Elevated blood calcium levels: High blood calcium levels occur when the bone is lost.
+• Elevated blood calcium levels: High blood calcium levels occur when bone is lost.
 Patients with multiple myeloma are advised to remain physically active to help counter the risk of atrophy and bone loss.
-Treatment of higher than normal blood calcium levels can include prednisone with IV fluids.
+Treatment of higher-than-normal blood calcium levels can include prednisone with IV fluids.
 If traditional remedies fail, stem cell treatment for osteoporosis that can help act against rapid bone loss may also be recommended.

-• Infections: Bacterial and viral infections are usually found with fever and are often treated with powerful antibiotics.
-Continual use of antibiotics can help prevent some diseases.
-If patients are experiencing frequent infections, they are encouraged to get the flu and the pneumococcal vaccine which can help reduce the risk of pneumonia for high-risk patients.
+• Infections: Bacterial and viral infections are usually associated with fever and are often treated with powerful antibiotics.
+Continual antibiotic use can help prevent some diseases.
+If patients are experiencing frequent infections, they are encouraged to receive the flu and pneumococcal vaccines, which can help reduce the risk of pneumonia in high-risk patients.

-• Spinal cord compression: Spinal cord injuries, including compression, requires immediate treatment to avoid irreversible damage, including transverse myelopathy and paralysis.
-Initial treatments can include radiation therapy and dexamethasone to help reduce Spinal cord oedema (swelling around the spinal cord).
+• Spinal cord compression: Spinal cord injuries, including compression, require immediate treatment to avoid irreversible damage, including transverse myelopathy and paralysis.
+Initial treatments can include radiation therapy and dexamethasone to help reduce Spinal cord edema (swelling around the spinal cord).
 If available therapies fail, surgery might be required to relieve pressure.
-Patients experiencing severe back pain or DDD, weakness, connective tissue disease, neuropathy (numbness or tingling in the legs) or problems with bladder or bowel control or incontinence should contact their doctor and seek treatment immediately.
+Patients experiencing severe back pain or DDD, weakness, connective tissue disease, neuropathy (numbness or tingling in the legs), or problems with bladder or bowel control or incontinence should contact their doctor and seek treatment immediately.

-• Patients getting regular Dental procedures (root canal or teeth extraction) may be at a higher risk of acquiring infection or osteonecrosis of the jaw.
+• Patients undergoing routine dental procedures (root canals or tooth extractions) may be at higher risk of infection or osteonecrosis of the jaw.
 Ideally, patients with MM should postpone such dental procedures until they have recovered and are in remission.

 • Hyperviscosity syndrome: Thickening of the blood, also known as hyperviscosity syndrome, is rare and can be treated with plasmapheresis.
-Plasmapheresis is a type of blood filtration system used to remove excess monoclonal proteins causing the thickening.
+Plasmapheresis is a type of blood filtration system that removes excess monoclonal proteins, causing thickening.

 Relapsed or Refractory Multiple Myeloma